-Governance issues become harder to address as big data applications grow across more systems.
+Data governance issues become harder to address as big data applications grow across more systems.
 This problem is compounded as new cloud architectures enable enterprises to capture and store all the data they collect in its unaggregated form.
 Protected information fields can accidentally creep into a variety of applications.

-"Without a data governance strategy and controls, much of the benefit of broader, deeper data access can be lost, in my experience," Mariani said.
+"Without a data governance strategy and controls, much of the benefit of broader, deeper data access can be lost, in my experience."
+Mariani said.

 A good practice is to treat data as a product, with built-in governance rules instituted from the beginning.
-Investing more time up front in identifying and addressing governance issues will make it easier to provide self-service access that does not require oversight of each new use case.
+Investing more time upfront in identifying and managing big data governance issues will make it easier to provide self-service access that doesn't require oversight of each new use case.